k13nNg/remove-bg-web/README.md

 ## Docker Notes
-To run it in docker, set the proper environment variables in `/env` and run `IMAGE=imagename && docker run --env-file env $IMAGE sh -c "python manage.py makemigrations && python manage.py migrate" && docker run --env-file env -p 80:8020 $IMAGE`
+To run it in docker, set the proper environment variables in `/env` and run `docker run --env-file env -p 80:8020 garendaxe/rembgweb`